 Crosswalks at traffic signals are typically marked with twin parallel white lines.
 A recent safety review of 10 intersections in HRM recommended the use of zebra crosswalks at select signalized intersections to address observed near-miss incidents and historical collision patterns between vehicles and pedestrians.
 Zebra crosswalk markings (or high-visibility crosswalk markings) at signalized intersections have the potential to improve pedestrian safety by enhancing the conspicuity of pedestrians.

-We’re rolling out a pilot program for zebra markings at signalized intersections in 2022.
-The pilot will install zebra markings at six intersections and evaluate the effectiveness:
+A pilot program for zebra markings at signalized intersections was introduced in 2022.
+The pilot installed zebra markings at six intersections and will evaluate the effectiveness: